 specified on the command line.
 However, the wizard would attempt

-to start the service with the specified name, and would fail.
+to start the service with the specified name, and failed.

 An attempt to check or repair an